 In January 2017, the IwB students created an interactive exhibit called “Reflections” to showcase their work on Symbiotic Regions.
 In “Reflections”, the IwB students attempted to collect the unwritten histories of Toronto’s waterfront in order to create human-centered designs that could, in the future, inform the revitalization of Toronto’s waterfront.
 The IwB students collected people’s memories and stories of the waterfront through cards that were hung around the exhibition.
 The exhibition was created in partnership with Waterfront Toronto, an organization that is undergoing the largest waterfront redevelopment project in the world.

 To find out more about past IwB TO DO exhibits see the TO DO Festival page.

-For three weeks in April 2017, the IwB students will participate in individualized work placements.
-Students will work with organizations and companies that reflect their interests and strengths as identified during the first semester.
+For three weeks in April 2017, the IwB students participated in individualized work placements.
+Students worked with organizations and companies that reflected their interests and strengths as identified during the first semester.

 The IwB has a wide network of past project partners with whom students can seek work placement, but they are also encouraged to branch out and work with organizations outside the IwB network.

 Throughout the year, the Interdisciplinary Design Strategies (IDS) class worked to understand the Greater Golden Horseshoe Region (GGH), Toronto’s waterfront, and the ways in which people living in the region experience both.
 At the Year End Show, the IwB students designed engagement tools to learn about the behaviors, feelings, and experiences of GGH residents, so that they could PUSH their projects for the remainder of the year.
 Each engagement tool informed one of the three pilot projects that the IwB students worked on for the remained for the year.